About

 The food sector contributes over £112 billion to the UK economy and evokes many areas of debate and never more now, including sustainability, its carbon footprint, exports and imports post Brexit, the key role it plays in the physical and mental health of our people, sourcing, diversification and custodianship and much more.
 The City Food & Drink Lecture provides an excellent opportunity for discussion and debate on current and future food issues and encourages innovative thinking.

-Held in the Great Hall at the prestigious Guildhall the hybrid event is attended live by 550 and a further 300 virtual audience from around the world.
-The City Food & Drink Lecture is organised by the eight City livery companies whose roots are in the food industry – namely the Worshipful Companies of Bakers, Butchers, Cooks, Distillers, Farmers, Fishmongers, Fruiterers and Poulters
+Held in the Great Hall at the prestigious Guildhall, the event is attended by c650.
+The City Food & Drink Lecture is supported by the eight City livery companies whose roots are in the food industry – namely the Worshipful Companies of Bakers, Butchers, Cooks, Distillers, Farmers, Fishmongers, Fruiterers and Poulters.

-Tickets are invitation only, however if you would like to express interest in attending the event, please contact Fiona Patrick,The Assistant Event Director and Sponsorship Director fiona@cityfoodlecture.com
+Tickets are by invitation only.
+However if you would like to express interest in attending the event, please contact

 Organisers